Want to make a difference in the life a child and his family?

-Today the Courts continue to support the hospital fund, hospital sewing, research projects and other areas of interest.
-Each Court not only raises funds for the hospitals, but they donate clothing, stuffed animals, purchase equipment, man the information desk in the various hospitals and serve as office personnel on a voluntary basis.
+Today the Courts across North America continue to support the hospitals through sewing projects, research projects and other areas of interest.
+Each Court not only raises funds for the hospitals, but they donate clothing, stuffed animals, purchase equipment, staff the information desk in the various hospitals and serve as office personnel on a voluntary basis.
 The LOSNA contributes well over a half million dollars yearly to the Shrine Hospitals.

-Lady Carol Sue Roberts Grand High Priestess
+Lady Kristine Sheridan – Grand High Priestess for 2018-2019